bguiz/angular-ember-compare/content/components/components-discussion.md

-Knowing that both frameworks are aligned with the specifications is good, because applications that are developed with these frameworks will themselves will already be largely compliant with these standards, and gain the benefits from inherent from being so, such as future cross-browser support and portability.
+Knowing that both frameworks are aligned with the specifications is good, because applications that are developed with these frameworks will themselves will already be largely compliant with these standards, and gain the benefits inherent from being so, such as future cross-browser support and portability.